Three educators with decades of classroom experience recently shared their strategies for connecting with students during physical distancing.

 Depending on your school’s bell and class time structure, West noted that wellness checks can be done during the first five or ten minutes of class, and another check in the middle of the school day.

 Mary Pat Carr, the assistant principal of a high school in North Carolina with more than 2,400 students, said about half of the students are learning virtually while half are in the classroom.

 Carr, who is responsible for student engagement at the school, said every student is enrolled in an advisory class that emphasizes a social and emotional learning curriculum.
 These classes, she said, create an opportunity for a student to make a real connection with at least one adult.
 It also offers the opportunity to create a positive class culture.

 “We keep hearing from our students about their need to return to normalcy,” Carr said.
 “They want to feel celebrated and included.”

 A “caravan of staff” visits every new student learning remotely to make sure they are connected to at least one educator., she said.
 Volunteers visited each freshman at the beginning of the year at their home and presented them with a lawn sign that said ‘Proud Member of Stagg High School.’

 “Even if they are learning virtually, we want every student to feel like a member of the Stagg community,” she said.

-The school also has a host of support staff who provide students with daily food deliveries, health and vaccination forms, and assistance finding mental health resources in the community.
+The school also has a host of support staff who provides students with daily food deliveries, health and vaccination forms, and assistance finding mental health resources in the community.